ZeCastroIPCA/netlify-functions-test/readme.md

 # Netlify Serverless Functions
-This is a simple example of how to use Netlify Serverless Functions with plain HTML and JavaScript.
+This is a simple example to test Netlify Serverless Functions with plain HTML and JavaScript.